Changissnz/selfinterest/README.md

 deception in practice to produce one or more sequences of events intended to be misinterpreted.
 One explanation is that gains needed to occur and there were impediments perceived.
-And since circumstances personal to self-interest were lackluster, filled with incongruencies and unfairness borne partially out of misunderstanding, likewise the intended effect of deception, the merit of acting for that deception was judged on a spectrum instead of somewhere with hard lines.
+And since circumstances personal to self-interest were lackluster, filled with incongruencies and unfairness borne partially out of misunderstanding, likewise the intended effect for deception, the merit of producing that deception was judged on a spectrum instead of somewhere with hard lines.